softartdev/NoteDelight/core/data/db-sqldelight/README.md

 - Write SQL in `.sq` files, not Kotlin
 - Leverage SQLDelight's generated code
 - Use `expect`/`actual` for platform-specific drivers
-- SQLCipher only on Android/iOS
+- SQLCipher on Android/iOS/Desktop JVM
 - Test with in-memory databases
 - Use Flow for reactive queries